fodela/Data-Structure-and-Algorithm/Lessons/search_and_sort.md

 **Hashing** => building a data structure that can be searched in O(1).

 **Hash table** => a collection of item that is stored in such a way as to make it easy to find them later.
 Can be implemented using list or arrays.
+NB: Python has a built in dictionary that serves as a hash table.

 **Slots** => position of the hash table.
 Each slot is named by an integer value starting from 0